Nguyễn Xuân Phúc: Resignation

-On 17 January 2023, he resigned as President of Vietnam and retired from politics, taking responsibility for "wrongdoings and violations" by 539 subordinates in his government amidst a crackdown on corruption, which included the dismissal of two Deputy Prime Ministers and the arrest of the Minister of Health Nguyễn Thanh Long.
+On 17 January 2023, he announced his resignation as President of Vietnam and retired from politics, taking responsibility for "wrongdoings and violations" by 539 subordinates in his government amidst a crackdown on corruption, which included the dismissal of two Deputy Prime Ministers and the arrest of the Minister of Health Nguyễn Thanh Long.
 In its statement on his resignation, the Vietnamese government evaluated him positively.

-Even though he is responsible for the wrongdoing of his officials, he denied any conspiracy theories suspecting and claiming that he or his family was directly engaged in or associated with the COVID-19-related Việt Á scandal.
+While admitting responsibility for the wrongdoing of his officials, he wrote off as conspiracy theories the claims that he or his family were directly engaged in or associated with the COVID-19-related Việt Á scandal.